Rural Support Workers Program

 Other projects

-Art Therapists have been engaged in Eden and Bega to support bushfire-affected community members who feel more comfortable expressing themselves through their art.
-Participants don’t require art skills and there is no age limit, you just need to contact us if you wish to participate in this program.
+Art Therapists were engaged in Eden and Bega to support bushfire-affected community members who felt more comfortable expressing themselves through their art.

 WHO TO TALK TO - CARINA SEVERS